Red Hen Publications

 Trying to make the Potterverse make sense since 2003!

-But he does certainly count as one of Rowling’s more successful creations.
+He does certainly count as one of Rowling’s more successful creations.
 Lucius Malfoy makes a throughly satisfactory villain.

 Far more so than Tom Marvolo Riddle ever did.

 It is readily apparent to the reader that if Lucius Malfoy had been the primary villain of the piece, we would be reading a rather different story.
 Lucius does not have any sort of an instinct for epic endeavors.
 He is, at heart, a political animal.
 If he took over the wizarding world, he would do it by subversion rather than violence, and he would want to rule it.
 Openly, and to all appearances, legally.
-And he would make a concerted effort to do it, too.
+And he would make a concerted effort to do so.

 And he did want to take it over.
 Or at least to take over wizarding Britain.